elchs/LetoDBf/Readme.txt

       5.3 Database driver

  If nowhere explicitely set, the default database driver for the server is DBFCDX.
  This default driver at server can be changed in the letodb.ini with setting of Default_Driver.
- Active driver for your connection, you can query and !SET! with:
+ The active driver for your connection you can query and !SET! with:

        leto_DbDriver( [ <cNewDriver> ], [ <cMemoType> ], [ <nBlocksize> ] )
                                                                ==> aInfo

  This will return a 3 dimensional array, in the order of the parameters, so aInfo[ 1 ] is the active used driver.
-With no arguments the active setting is returned.
+With no arguments the active settings are returned.
- You can change that at by using "DBFNTX", "DBFCDX", "DBFFPT", "DBFNSX" or "SIXDBF".
+ You can change that default by using "DBFNTX", "DBFCDX", "DBFFPT", "DBFNSX" or "SIXDBF".

  Each driver can be aside their defaults combined with MemoType "DBT", "FPT" or "SMT".
  Further for expert ! users the blocksize used for the memofield can be changed: minimum is 32 Bytes, maximum 64KB == 65535 Bytes and always must be a multiple of 32 Bytes.
+ !
+This must be done before creating a new DBF, else the setting active with creation is used for that DBF.

  !!
 Use leto_DbDriver() function before open or create new files !!
  This way you can even mix different drivers for a single connection.
 Sure you can not mix different drivers for the same database, so e.g. a DBFNTX table must be used for all connections as NTX type.